Brandon Royval: Post title shot

 Royval faced former UFC Flyweight Champion Brandon Moreno in a rematch, replacing Amir Albazi, at UFC Fight Night 237 on February 24, 2024.
 He won the fight via split decision.
 13 out of 18 media outlets scored the bout for Royval.

 As the last bout of his prevailing contract, Royval faced former Shooto Flyweight Champion Tatsuro Taira on October 12, 2024 in the main event at UFC Fight Night 244.
 He won the fight by split decision.
 This fight earned him another Fight of the Night award.

 Royval was scheduled to face former RIZIN Bantamweight Champion Manel Kape on March 1, 2025 in the main event at UFC Fight Night 253.
 However, due to multiple concussions, Royval pulled out of the fight.
 The bout was rescheduled to take place on June 28, 2025 at UFC 317.
 However, Kape pulled out due to a fractured foot and was replaced by Joshua Van.
 Royval lost the fight by unanimous decision.
 This fight earned him another Fight of the Night award.
 Royval and Van landed a total of 419 significant strikes, which broke the record for most significant strikes landed in a three-round UFC fight and flyweight bout.

-Royval has been re-scheduled for the third time to face Manel Kape which will take place on December 13, 2025, at UFC on ESPN 73.
+Royval was re-scheduled for the third time to face Manel Kape, which eventually took place on December 13, 2025, at UFC on ESPN 73.
+He lost the fight via knockout in round one.

+Royval faced Lone'er Kavanagh on July 11, 2026 at UFC 329.
+He won the fight via a rear-naked choke submission in the third round.
+This fight earned him a $100,000 Fight of the Night award.